biteosorg/BitEOS/Docker/README.md

 # Run in docker

-Simple and fast setup of BitEOS on Docker is also available.
+Simple and fast setup of BES.IO on Docker is also available.

 ## Install Dependencies